 Retribution – when someone harms the society, society has the rights to punish him.
 Check

-Incapacitate– a felon can’t commit crime while imprisoned.
+Incapacitate- a felon can’t commit a crime while imprisoned.
 Check

 Deterrence- the threat of punishment prevents a person from engaging in illegal acts.
 Check

-Rehabilitation– the punishment changes the person to be a better human and citizen afterwards.
+Rehabilitation- the punishment changes the person to be a better human and citizen afterward.
 Really?